-5. You are going to have to get to grips with social media and have a business account with at least a couple, I am on Facebook and Instagram.
+5. You are going to have to get to grips with social media and have a business account with at least a couple, I am on Facebook, Instagram and Pinterest.
 And show up regularly.
 No-one is going to look for you.
 You need to put in the leg work.

 7. Pricing.
 Get your pricing right to allow for wholesale.
 Unfortunately we all have bills to pay.
 There is no point in you making thousands of bars of soap and making very little out of it. (be aware that in the UK if you are not turning a profit by year 3 HMRC will deem you to have a hobby not a business)

 8. Be savvy about what you take on - I have made mistakes here I admit but I have now learnt to say no..
 It is your business and if you do not want to make that bespoke line of 20 soaps for the local B & B which is going to take far more time than it is worth then say no.

 9. Take all the support you can, online business groups, facebook support groups but don't get sucked into the vortex of listening to every bit of advice or podcast that shows up on your feed.
 Pick 1 or 2 or in my case 3 that really resonate with you and stick with them.
 I am in a womens business group called The Cocoon run by the wonderful Erin Thomas-Wong of The Mumpreneur Collective, that is a paid subscription group but worth every penny.
 And I listen to the Limitless Mother Podcast by Cori Javid and am now part of her mastermind ( a big but important financial investment in myself and my business) and The Janet Murray Show podcast with coincidentally Janet Murray I get different things from all of them and they are all amazing and I highly recommend them.
 Which leads me on to me next point.

 10. Invest in yourself.
-I have spent money on attending seminars or purchasing online courses/templates with all of the above women.
+I have spent money on attending seminars or purchasing online courses/templates/coaching with all of the above women.
 Again, I am not on any sort of commission.
 I say it because without all 3 of them I would not be where I am today.
 I now also have invested in support with social media on a monthly basis.

 The Cocoon has been a source of amazing business advice and practical information and support.
 And as it happens I am being featured in Erins new book, 'Mumpreneur Evolution.
 On Our Terms' which is due out next month.